Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 Hibiscus Farm Tour

-We arrived on a Saturday morning and Yacov was already waiting for us.
+We arrived Saturday morning, and Yacov was already waiting for us.

 Yacov likes to start the tour with hibiscus ice cream.
 That allows a smooth start since everybody is sitting and eating.